DimitrieStoica/anotherstoic.github.io/README.md

 - the WebUI, CLI or SDK are all used to interract with the AWS API

+> Amazon CLI tools are signed using GnuPG

 ### Best Practices: Developing Cloud Apps ###
 - loosely coupled apps
 - arhitect for resilience; design for failure